 If you’re battling high blood pressure, you might be worried that a daily medication is your only option for treatment.
-For many patients, this can mean unpleasant symptoms like dizziness, diarrhea and headaches.
+Although many patients may need medications, which have a long track record of safety, lifestyle changes can have a major benefit.

 Fortunately, medication isn’t your only option for treatment.

-“Medication can be effective in helping to regulate blood pressure, but lifestyle factors like diet and regular exercise are equally as important,” says Mary De Caro, MD, family practice physician at Main Line HealthCare Primary Care at Riddle Hospital.
+“Medication can be effective in helping to regulate blood pressure, but lifestyle factors like diet and regular exercise are equally as important,” say Don Ferrari, MD, FACC, a Lankenau Heart Institute cardiologist at Main Line Health.

-Below, Dr. De Caro explores the many ways you can keep your blood pressure under control.
+Below, Dr. Ferrari explores the many ways you can keep your blood pressure under control.

 Adjust your diet